Fifth Third Field (Toledo, Ohio): Scoreboards

 In 2009, the Mud Hens installed new ribbon scoreboards along the first base and third base sides of the ballpark.
 They are in color and can display a variety of graphics, stats, and the game score.
 Also, the Mud Hens replaced their Fair Play Scoreboards scoreboard and Barco video board with a Daktronics video board display in left field which is in color and is a complete matrix board that shows the line score of the game.
 It is also zoned on the top 70% where it shows the current batter, animations, games, and replays.
 The new Daktronics video board also replaced the Fair Play message board below the old Fair Play scoreboard.

 In 2019, the Mud Hens, along with Daktronics installed a brand new 2,500-square-foot LED video display and two new ribbon scoreboards.
 The main video display is measured at 37 ft high by 68.5 ft wide.
 The main display, like the previous one, can show game score, live video, replays, current batter, graphics, and sponsored messages.
 The ribbon scoreboards are measured at around 3.5 ft high by 157 ft long.
 Similar to the main display, these scoreboards are capable of showing supplemental information such as the current batter, statistics, game score, graphics, and sponsored messages.
 Both video displays feature a 15HD pixel layout for high image clarity and contrast.

+First game

+On April 9, 2002, Fifth Third Field hosted its first game as the Toledo Mud Hens faced off against the Norfolk Tides.
+The Mud Hens had a 2–0 lead going to the top of the fourth.
+The Tides scored five runs to take a 5–2 lead over the Mud Hens.
+Then the Mud Hens answered back scoring five unanswered runs to win 7–5.

+Triple-A All-Star Week

+Fifth Third Field hosted the 2006 Triple-A All-Star Game, which was played on July 12 and broadcast on ESPN2, and the Triple-A Home Run Derby, which was contested on July 10.
+All-Star Week festivities also included the All-Star FanFest at the Seagate Centre leading up to the game with activities for all ages.

+Triple-A All-Star Game

+The International League All-Stars defeated the Pacific Coast League All-Stars, 6–0.
+Heath Phillips was the winning pitcher from the Charlotte Knights, and Ben Hendrickson was the losing pitcher from the Nashville Sounds.
+The game's attendance was a standing-room only crowd of 11,300 people.

+Triple-A Home Run Derby

+Andy Marte from International League's Buffalo Bisons won the Home Run Derby by defeating Ryan Ludwick from the IL's Toledo Mud Hens in the final round.
+Marte hit a total of 29 home runs during the three-round event.